wojciech-kulik/Algorithms/Data mining/Apriori/README.md

 If logging is turned on, all association rules will be also in a file *logs.txt*.

 ## Remarks
+- Debug is very slow, use Release for a faster generating.
 - It is possible to generate random transactions by defining *RANDOM_TEST* in *main.cpp*.
 - Can be useful to understand Apriori algorithm:
 http://nikhilvithlani.blogspot.com/2012/03/apriori-algorithm-for-data-mining-made.html